How to be your best self

 This shows that though all the other prophets had good character, but the best character was given to Muhammed (peace be on him).
 He was the pinnacle of humanity.
 Never before and never after has anyone been created like him.

-In a famous hadith, the Prohet (peace be on him) said:
+In a famous hadith, narrated by Malik, the Prophet (peace be on him) said:

 This clarifies that prior to Islam people did of course possess elements of good character.
 It’s not something exclusive to Muslims.
 The attitude of superiority is wrong.
 We don’t have this in Islam but unfortunately, we are suffering from this now, like far-right white supremacists, looking down on others and treating them as if others are inferior.
 We don’t have this in Islam, not at all.
 This is why the Prophet (peace be on him) is saying ‘I have been sent to complete good character’ It means you already have good qualities, but Islam will help to make you better, to excel and be the best person, best spouse, best colleague or neighbour etc you can be.